The Evidence For Equal Custody Time Sharing

 - JPC parents are more likely to have detached, distant and “parallel” parenting relationships than to have “co-parenting” relationships where they work closely together, communicate often, interact regularly, coordinate household rules and routines, or try to parent with the same parenting style.

-- No study has shown that children whose parents are in high legal conflict or who take their custody dispute to court have worse outcomes than children whose parents have less legal conflict and no custody hearing.
+- No study has shown that children whose parents are in high legal conflict or who take their time sharing dispute to court have worse outcomes than children whose parents have less legal conflict and no time sharing hearing.

 (2) Parenting Time, Parent Conflict, Parent-Child Relationships, and Children's Physical Health, by William V. Fabricius, Priscila Diaz and Sanford L. Braver, 2010